Skip to content

 Advanced Teleporter

-There's one limitation: In warzones you could theoretically reach with the VS teleport, the advanced teleporter doesn't work.
-You must wait for the VS teleport cooldown.
-However, once you're in a foreign warzone, you can use the Advanced Teleporter within that zone.
+There is one restriction: if a warzone could theoretically be reached with the VS Teleport, the Advanced Teleporter will not work there.
+In that case, you must wait for the VS Teleport cooldown.
+Once you are already inside a foreign warzone, though, you can use the Advanced Teleporter freely within that warzone.

 Offense